cr-bhupesh07/Student-Record-Management-API/README.md

 ```bash
 npm start
 ```
+5. Start the server:

 ```bash
 npm start
 ```

-5. The server will run at:
+6. The server will run at:

 ```text
 http://localhost:3000